 Position requires cell phone access and flexibility in schedule to perform updates and fixes during non-business hours, occasional evening, weekend and holiday hours.
 This position will be required to work during alarms and emergencies that may require physical presence at the Museum at any hour.
 This position also requires heavy lifting, bending, stretching, and reaching, moving objects, extensive walking and long periods of standing.
 A valid California driver’s license and personal automobile insurance is required.

-Please mail resume and salary history to Norton Simon Museum, c/o CFO – Information Technology Manager Position, 411 W. Colorado Blvd., Pasadena, CA 91105, [email protected].
+Please mail resume and expected earnings to Norton Simon Museum, c/o CFO – Information Technology Manager Position, 411 W. Colorado Blvd., Pasadena, CA 91105, [email protected].

 No phone calls please.
 Due to volume of resumes received, we will not be able to acknowledge receipt of resumes.

-Employment is contingent upon proof of legal status to work in the United States and successfully passing a pre-employment background check.
+Employment is contingent upon proof of legal status to work in the United States.